usnistgov/mass2/docs/getting_started.md

 ## Key features and methods

-1. Mass2 uses represents pulse data using a [Pola.rs](https://pola.rs/) DataFrame.
+* Mass2 represents microcalorimeter pulse data using a [Pola.rs](https://pola.rs/) DataFrame.
 Each row represents a single pulse, and there may be an arbitrary number of columns representing "per pulse quantities".
-The raw pulse record may be stored in the DataFrame as well, mass2 uses "memmap"ing to limit memory usage in this case.
-The use of the Polars DataFrame enables many best in class methods of slicing and dicing your data, and abstracts away the input file format and output file format, allowing Mass2 to easily handle data from many different file formats (LJH, OFF, .bin, and anything you can make a numpy array from) and export/reload from many formats as well.
-When in doubt, we suggest using the [Apache Parquet](https://parquet.apache.org) to save data.
+The raw pulse record may be stored in the DataFrame as well; Mass2 uses "memmaps" to limit memory usage in this case.
+The use of the Polars DataFrame enables many best-in-class methods for slicing and dicing your data.
+It abstracts away the input and output file formats, allowing Mass2 to easily handle data from many different file formats (LJH, OFF, .bin, and anything you can make a numpy array from).
+It enables export/reload from many formats as well.
+When in doubt, we suggest using the [Apache Parquet](https://parquet.apache.org) file format to save data in a native data frame structure.
-2. Mass2 is designed to do analysis on arrays of microcalorimeters, so Mass2 provides APIs and algorithsm that can operate on 100s of distinct channels all at the same time.
+* Mass2 is designed to do analysis on arrays of microcalorimeters, so Mass2 provides APIs and algorithms that can perform equivalent operations on hundreds of distinct channels all at once.
-3. Mass2 creates and applies optimal filters.
+* Mass2 creates and applies optimal filters.
-4. Mass2 creaets an applies energy-calibration functions.
+* Mass2 creates and applies energy-calibration functions.
-5. Mass2 Fits known fluoresence-line shapes to measurd spectra, and can generate calibrations from the fits.
+* Mass2 Fits known fluoresence-line shapes to measured spectra, and it can generate calibrations from the fits.
-6. Mass2 supports two modes of operating a.
-From scratch, where you analyze detector data for the first time assuming no pre-knowledge and b.
-Recipes, where you "replay" an analysis Recipe.
-In Recipe mode, there is no learning from data, it simply does the same transformations to your DataFrame to proeduce a new DataFrame.
+* Mass2 supports two modes of operation:
+    1. From scratch, where you analyze detector data for the first time assuming no prior knowledge and
+    2. From Recipes, where you "replay" an analysis Recipe created in the other mode.
+In Recipe mode, there is no learning from data, it simply does the same transformations to your DataFrame to produce a new DataFrame.
 This is intended for use in instruments that operate the same way day in and day out.
-7. Mass2 uses many programming best practices, including automated testing and doc tests.
-We also have adopted an immutable first approach, where the majority of objects are immutable, like the Polars DataFrame.
+* Mass2 uses many programming best practices, including automated testing and doc tests.
+We also have adopted an immutable-first approach, where the majority of Python objects are immutable, like the Polars DataFrame.
 Data transformations are reprented by binding a new variable for example `ch2 = ch.do_something()`.
 This makes the code easier to read and reason about.

 ## Comparison of Mass versions 2 vs 1

-Mass2 builds on many lessons learned developing Mass, and adopts many newer practices.
-Mass was created starting November 2010 with the goal of analyzing data from a 16 pixel array, and in many ways was an inflexible custom built Data Science library before Data Science was a common word.
-Pandas, a popular DataFrame library, existed in 2010 but was not widely known and had only a signle major contributor.
+Mass2 builds on many lessons learned developing Mass and adopts many newer practices.
+Mass was created starting in February 2011 with the goal of analyzing data from a 16-pixel array.
+It was, in many ways, an inflexible, custom-built Data Science library before Data Science was a common term.
+Pandas, a popular DataFrame library, existed in 2011 but was not widely known and had only one major contributor.
+Changes from Mass version 1 include:

 1. Mass2 takes a different view of data wrangling and bookkeeping than version 1, leveraging the power of the [Pola.rs](https://pola.rs/) Dataframe for this purpose.
 Polars is a high-performance modern dataframe library.
 It organizes the data structures and provides data I/O. This change increases efficiency and performance for some activities.
-More importantly, using a Dataframe makes the arrays of per-pulse quantities both flexible (you can add fields of your own design on equal footing with standard quantities) and clearer (you can easily find a complete list of all such quantities with data types and statistics).
+More importantly, using a Dataframe makes the arrays of per-pulse quantities both flexible (you can add fields of your own design on equal footing with standard quantities) and clearer (you can easily find a complete list of all such quantities, plus data types and statistics).
 2. Mass2 no longer uses HDF5 datasets to automatically cache analysis results alongside the raw data.
 This change removes a valuable, but often maddeningly imperfect feature.
 We think the cost worth paying.
-There are big benefits in clarity and avoiding both errors and hidden side-effects.
+There are big benefits in clarity and avoiding both errors and hidden side effects.
 3. Mass2 give access to the native save/load features of Polars, making it easy to preserve and recover subsets or complete sets of analyzed data.
 The preferred file format is [Apache Parquet](https://parquet.apache.org), but several other choices like CSV are supported and can be used for interchange with frameworks other than Mass.
 4. Many data structures in Mass2 use Python's "frozen dataclasses" features, making them immutable.
 With immutable objects, it is much easier to avoid inconsistent state and sneaky bugs.
 They will take some getting used to at first, but (just as with the lack of HDF5 backing) we believe the benefits are worth the costs.
-5. Mass2 tries to expose all functionality as a "bare function" that takes arrays as argument, then also exposes that with a convenient `ch.do_something()` API, while in Mass much functionality was impossible to use on it's own.
+5. Mass2 tries to expose all functionality as a "bare function" that takes arrays as argument, then also exposes that with a convenient `ch.do_something()` API; in Mass version 1, many algorithms were implemented as methods of a data class and thus impossible to use on their own.

 Some things have not changed.
 Mass still makes heavy use of the libraries: